This section is a work in progress...

 Cork Women's Prison. |

-Eliza Somers supply of clothing for the voyage, dismal.
-Note, Mary Henry who died during the voyage. |
+Eliza Somers supply of clothing for the voyage was dismal.
+Note Mary Henry, who died during the voyage. |

-Cork Harbour, Eliza's last look at Ireland. |
+Cork Harbour, Eliza's last Look at Ireland. |

 Eliza Somers indent 1830. |